Linear syzygies on curves with prescribed gonality: Introduction

 Assume $C$ is $k$-gonal and let $L$ be a line bundle on $C$ of degree $\mbox{deg}(L)\geq 2g-1+k$.
 By the Green-Lazarsfeld Nonvanishing Theorem \cite[Appendix]{green-koszul}, one has $K_{h^0(L)-k-1,1}(C,L)\neq 0$.
 In a major breakthrough, generalizing results in \cite{AV} in the case of general $k$-gonal curves, Ein and Lazarsfeld \cite{ein-lazarsfeld} proved that for an \emph{arbitrary} smooth curve $C$ of gonality $k$, if $\mbox{deg}(L)\gg 0$, then

 This result has been significantly improved by Rathmann \cite{rathmann}, who showed that the vanishing (\ref{goncon1}) holds for every smooth curve $C$ of genus $g$, when $\mbox{deg}(L)\geq 4g-3$.
 As already indicated in the original paper \cite{green-lazarsfeld-projective} Conjecture 3.7, one can ask for an effective version of the Gonality Conjecture.
-We put forward the following:
+We show the following: